payu-india/CMS-Chatbot/docs/Offerings/native-otp-flow-integration/collect-payments-with-card-native-otp-flow.md

   description: ''
   robots: index
 ---
-The steps involved in cardless EMI with Native OTP:
+The steps involved in cards with Native OTP:

 1. [Initiate the payment request](#step-2-initiate-the-payment-to-payu)
 2. [Submit the OTP](#step-3-submit-the-OTP)